basarat/typescript-book/docs/project/external-modules.md

 ```

 ### Default exports/imports
 As you will learn later, I am not a fan of default exports.
-Neverthless here is syntax for export and using default exports
+Nevertheless here is syntax for export and using default exports

 * Export using `export default`
   * before a variable (no `let / const / var` needed)